-In a mini-series, we’re looking the most talked about Brexit aviation predictions and predications.
+We’re looking the most talked about Brexit aviation predictions and predications.

 We’ve talked about the potential effect of Brexit on the Open Skies treaty and whether UK-based airlines will have to move to Europe.
 With the most recent talks in the Brexit timetable continuing this week, we explain why a 300 year old rock is getting in the way of aviation Brexit negotiations.

 To refresh your mind with a brief geo-history lesson, Gibraltar is a British Overseas Territory, on Spain's south coast and is home to 30,000 residents – it also voted very strongly to remain in the European Union.

 A long running Spanish- Anglo tug of war has now materialised as a significant sticking point in the UK’s search for a Brexit deal to preserve access to existing landing rights for its commercial aviation industry.